Personal AIS Man Overboard devices are required for the 2018 Newport Bermuda Race, and their set-up and use requires advance attention. By Mark Lenci.

 AIS MOB Device Interaction with a Boat’s Nav System

 We tested AIS MOB devices as we walked through a MOB scenario with a Newport Bermuda Race crew.
 We found that there is a lot happening on the chart plotter that provides valuable information but consumes crew resources to understand and manage the information.
 Pressing the MOB button on the chart plotters was not as simple as we thought, different brands of devices have different ways to activate the device, and we did not anticipate all the things that happened on the chart plotter.
 As a result, the first two lessons learned very, very strongly recommend that every crew member test their own AIS MOB device with their boat’s navigation system AND that all crew members observe how the AIS MOB device interacts with the navigation system.
-The link below is video showing the testing of an AIS MOB device with a boat’s navigation in the MOB scenario.
+Here is our video showing the testing of an AIS MOB device with a boat’s navigation in the MOB scenario.

 AIS MOB device with integrated DSC compatibility